 Jason restored the floors to their original oak.
 Our team learned how to sledgehammer walls and break them down.
 New walls were put up.
 Nail by nail, Jason created a pallet wall from scrap wood found in Quincy.
 Nicole designed the first three Trapology games – The Drunk Tank, The Hustler, and The Retreat.
 Within 18 months, they outgrew their first 2,400 square foot space and signed a lease for the 5th floor, another 2,400 square foot space to host three more games!

 The original small team of 2 is now a team of 14, with dedicated resources for Corporate Team Building, in-house Photo/Video Production, and Custom Experience Design for Boston’s most strategic companies.
-Team Culture consists of constant jump scares, awful puns, and a work culture based on respect and friendship.
+Team Culture consists of constant jump scares, awful puns, and a work culture based on respect.